pnsk-lab/hekapu/README.md

 # Metori

-Metori is a library for calculating matrixes and creating ML programs, with TypeScript.
+Metori is a library for calculating tensorsand creating ML programs, with TypeScript.